Sexual victimization of Native American women: Native efforts to resist sexual violence

+Institutional reports and statistics

 Amnesty International's "Maze of Injustice" Report

 Amnesty International, in its report "Maze of Injustice: The failure to protect indigenous women from sexual violence in the USA", presented survivors' voices of sexual violence.
 This research, conducted in 2005 and 2006 across the Standing Rock Sioux Reservation, Oklahoma, and Alaska, involved interviews with victims, tribal, state, and federal law enforcement officials, prosecutors, and tribal judges.
 The report highlighted the widespread fear among Indigenous women that their assaults would go unaddressed, leading to low reporting rates.

 Pursuing justice for these women often means navigating a maze of tribal, state, and federal law, where jurisdictional queries delay or even prevent cases from being heard.
 The report identifies several factors contributing to these injustices, including lack of training and inadequate response by police officers, underfunding of justice systems, federal restrictions on tribal courts' authority, and systemic discrimination.
 The 1978 Oliphant v.
 Suquamish case, which prohibits tribal courts from prosecuting non-Native suspects, further complicates the matter.

-National Institute of Justice Research Report
+National Institute of Justice research report

-A 2016 report released by the National Institute of Justice, collected data from 3,978 American Indian and Alaska Natives (2,473 women and 1,505 men), and found that more than half of the surveyed women had experienced sexual violence at some point.
+A 2016 report released by the National Institute of Justice, collected data from 3,978 Native American and Alaska Natives (2,473 women and 1,505 men), and found that more than half of the surveyed women had experienced sexual violence at some point.
 Specifically, 56.1% reported experiencing sexual violence during their lifetime, and 14.4% had experienced such violence in the year preceding the survey.
-The report also indicated high rates of physical violence perpetrated by intimate partners, with 55.5% of female respondents reporting having experienced this form of violence in their lifetime.
+The report also indicated high rates of domestic violence perpetrated by intimate partners, with 55.5% of female respondents reporting having experienced this form of violence in their lifetime.
 In the year before the survey, 8.6% of women reported having been victims of intimate partner violence.